Day 4

 At the Enclosed Area, I found Clavulina coralloides and the Picipes badius from previous weeks.

-I also found what may have been Tricholoma fulvum (Figs. 4.14) and in a muddy area on a moss covered stump I saw Coprinellus micaceus (Fig. 4.15).
+In a muddy area on a moss covered stump I saw Coprinellus micaceus (Fig. 4.14).

 YEW GROVE AREA